shonb6570/giraffy-apparel/README.md

-E-commerce site built with React, Redux, Firebase and GraphQL for scale.
+E-commerce site built with React, Redux, Firebase and GraphQL for scale..